-- The VSLA MENTOR facilitates the development of names for election to each office and advises them to carry out the election using a secret ballot. - Explain to the farmers that each candidate is represented by one color chosen by them.

-- Give each farmer a small stone or paper and, in turn, they cast their votes in the color of their candidate hidden from the farmers but under the eye of the Parish Chief or the LC 1 chairperson, - When all of the farmers have voted the presiding officer counts the votes. - After confirming that the number of stones or papers is equal to the number of farmers, declares the candidate with more of the votes as the winner. - When the number of votes for two candidate is the same, the farmers are encouraged to discuss the qualities needed in a candidate some more and vote again until a result is declared.
+- The VSLA MENTOR facilitates the development of names for election to each office and advises them to carry out the election using a secret ballot. - Explain to the youth/vulnerable families that each candidate is represented by one color chosen by them. - Give each youth/vulnerable family a small stone or paper and, in turn, they cast their votes in the color of their candidate hidden from the youth/vulnerable families but under the eye of the Parish Chief or the LC 1 chairperson, - When all of the youth/vulnerable families have voted the presiding officer counts the votes. - After confirming that the number of stones or papers is equal to the number of youth/ vulnerable families, declares the candidate with more of the votes as the winner. - · When the number of votes for two candidate is the same, the youth/vulnerable families are encouraged to discuss the qualities needed in a candidate some more and vote again until a result is declared.

 Conclusion: The VSLA MENTOR concludes by stressing that, elections are not a one off thing and that, they must be held at the intervals laid out in the by-law.
-If elections are not held, farmers may feel that, they are being dominated by a few leaders who do not have to explain things to the farmers.
-By having regular elections, the management committee members are reminded that, they need to serve the farmers if they want to keep their positions.
-Everyone is reminded by this that, the General Assembly is the supreme body of the VSLA.
+If elections are not held, youth/vulnerable families may feel that, they are being dominated by a few leaders who do not have to explain things to the youth/vulnerable families.
+By having regular elections, the management committee members are reminded that, they need to serve the youth/vulnerable families if they want to keep their positions.
+Everyone is reminded by this that, the General Assembly is the supreme body of the VSLA

-Topic 3: CONFLICT RESOLUTION
+CONFLICT RESOLUTION

-The aim of this topic is to introduce the farmers to the common problems in VSLA operations and expose them to different conflict resolution tools.
+The aim of this topic is to introduce the youth/vulnerable families to the common problems in VSLA operations and expose them to different conflict resolution tools.
 This is because trainers are likely to solve different conflict during their interaction with VSLA and need to build the capacity of the Association management teams to manage conflicts.

-The VSLA Mentor asks the farmers what conflict is and whether they have conflicts among themselves, often the participants say no. The VSLA Mentor will then tell them this story.
+The VSLA Mentor asks the youth/vulnerable families what conflict is and whether they have conflicts among themselves, often the participants say no. The VSLA Mentor will then tell them this story.

-Story 1 Topic: Importance of understanding and solving conflicts:
+Story 1 Topic:

+Importance of understanding and solving conflicts: